 Email Marketing: ActiveCampaign

 - As you probably know, email marketing is one of the most effective ways to reach your current and potential customers.
 We’ve just recently switched to ActiveCampaign after hearing a lot of positive reviews.
 On top of your normal newsletters and emails, you can do a lot of really powerful automations that usually only come with much higher-priced services.
 Although it has tons of functionality still to discover, I’m really enjoying the simple drag-and-drop campaign editor for creating autoresponders.
 It also lets you tag people on your lists, whether it’s where they came from or something else relevant to your marketing.
 ActiveCampaign also has a built-in CRM with sales automation on the Plus plan.
 ActiveCampaign pricing starts at $9 per month or $49 per month for the Plus plan.

 Group Messaging: Slack

 - Slack is the best tool for communicating within your organization and is doing a great job at eliminating the need for email within your team.
 You set up different threads within Slack and can control which employees or teams have access to each.
 For example, you might want to have a finance thread or marketing thread.
 Or you could also have individual project threads so that all of the team working on that project can share thoughts and ideas.
 They even have free calls built-in to all of their apps now.
 This is especially useful for companies with remote teams.
 Slack also has tons of integrations with everything from meeting and conference scheduling to CRM notifications to project management to customer service request handling.
 When used effectively, it will significantly decrease or even eliminate the need for internal emails in your business.
 The free plan gives you up to 10 app integrations, voice and video calling for the team, but limited history.
-You can step up to the Standard plan for $6.67 per month, and that gives you unlimited integrations, group calling for your whole team, and some additional security features.
+You can step up to the Pro plan for $6.67 per user per month, and that gives you unlimited integrations, unlimited history, group calling for up to 15 people, and some additional security features.

 Project Management: Asana